brendanhay/numbersd/README.md

 metrics from incoming connections.
 They are specified with either a `tcp://` or `udp://` scheme to control the type of listening socket.

-Multiple listeners can be passed as a comma seperated list to the `--listeners` to listen upon multiple ports and protocols simultaneously.
+Multiple listeners can be passed as a comma seperated list to the `--listeners` flag to listen upon multiple ports and protocols simultaneously.

-### HTTP
+### Overview and Time Series

-If an HTTP port is specified, NumbersD will start the embedded HTTP server.
+If an HTTP port is specified, NumbersD will start an embedded HTTP server.
 GET requests to the following request paths will be responsed with an appropriate content type:

 * `/overview.json` Internal counters and runtime information.